-Click here to visit the Orcs and Elves (Nintendo DS) description page for saves, screenshots, guides, and more.
+Click here to visit the Orcs and Elves (Nintendo DS) Home Page for more information.

 Orcs and Elves is a good old fashioned dungeon crawl from… Id Software?!
 Well this is something I did not expect to encounter on the Nintendo DS, especially considering the generic title.
 While Id Software has a special place in my heart and there’s something about the month of November that makes it perfect to play an Id game, I was really skeptical about the quality of Orcs and Elves.
 The game looks like an old beta from the 90’s that the company had laying around and decided to port to the DS to make a quick buck.
 Apparently my guess wasn’t too far off the mark: this game is a mobile port.
 Of course looks can be deceiving and Orcs and Elves is actually a fun and well crafted RPG that bridges the gap between turn based roguelikes such as Nethack (though Orcs and Elves lacks the roguelike permadeath feature and procedurally generated dungeons) and first person RPGs such as The Elder Scrolls.
 With that said, this title is without doubt a niche one and a slow burn at that.